klust/SupercomputersForStarters/docs/9_Conclusions/index.md

 per transistor is no longer decreasing much with every new generation, and the cost of a transistor isn't really decreasing anymore, but in fact is starting to increase again when moving to a smaller manufacturing process.
+It looks like the days of further significant performance gains without growing budgets to match are mostly over.

-The focus in computing is more and more on performance per Watt as energy bills become prohibitively high for supercomputer centres and centres operating large server farms or as portability matters as in smartphones, where you want more and more performance while the battery
+The focus in computing is also more and more on performance per Watt as energy bills become prohibitively high for supercomputer centres and centres operating large server farms or as portability matters as in smartphones, where you want more and more performance while the battery